bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 ### Third Pass

-To fully understand a paper, particularly if you are reviewer, requires a third pass.
+- To fully understand a paper, particularly if you are reviewer, requires a third pass.
+- When you read a paper in detail, approach it with scientific skepticism.
+You can do this by trying to tear the arguments apart.
+- By challenging what you read,
+  - you will understand better what the author is saying and why they say it.
+  - You will also be able to decide whether the evidence supports their conclusions, and to draw your own conclusions from their data.
+  - Once you understand the paper, ask yourself how you can apply their approach to your own work.

 #### Steps - TP